-- If you complete Online Registration by the deadline (TBC) and your home address is in the UK, your ID card will be posted to you.
+- If you complete Online Registration by Sunday 3 September and your home address is in the UK, your ID card will be posted to you.
 If your home address is outside the UK, or you complete it after the deadline, you will be able to collect your ID card once you arrive on campus.
 Find out more about ID cards.

-- You can use the Welcome Timetable to plan what you want to do during Welcome Week.
-It will include your academic induction sessions, School and College events, and all of the exciting Welcome events taking place across campus.
+- Your can use our Welcome events and activities plan to help you decide what you want to do during Welcome Week.
+This will include your academic induction sessions, and School and College events (which provide important information about starting your studies), as well as all of the exciting Welcome events taking place across campus.

 - You can apply for a student parking permit, if you meet the eligibility criteria.
 Permits are valid for the rest of the academic year.
 You will need to re-apply each academic year.

 - Our packing list will help you plan what to bring.
 Make sure you check the inventory for your accommodation, and understand the insurance that is provided.
 Find out more about inventories and insurance.

 - You can sign-up to the University Music mailing list to get all the latest information and updates about our music opportunities, with over 35 ensembles and lots of other opportunities.
 Whether you want to find out about audition slots, or are interested in an un-auditioned ensemble, you can find out more on the University of Birmingham Music Society page.

 - You will continue to receive weekly Welcome updates by email.